-Tailored Learning: In 2019, in addition to its traditional day program, STI began offering its Medical Assistant offerings via a blended online program and on-campus lab instruction on some weeknights.
+Tailored Learning: In 2019, in addition to its traditional day program, STC began offering its Medical Assistant offerings via a blended online program and on-campus lab instruction on some weeknights.

 Salaries for Medical Assistants

 The median annual wage for trained Medical Assistants in the U.S. in 2019, according to the Bureau of Labor Statistics Occupational Outlook Handbook.